Omarmanassrah/Design-Pattern/Read.md

 Becouse of the application needed to support multiple pay method  strategies, complicating its maintenance and scalability.
 As i can add i new strategies as i want.

+The CurrencyConversion class is responsible for handling currency conversions, keeping this responsibility separate from payment processing.